bniculea/beginning-programming/Session5/Session5.md

 2. Create a program which will display how many bytes the following types occupy:
     - char, short, int, float, double
     - The output should look like this:
-        - Variables of type char occupy 1 bytes.
+        - `Variables of type char occupy 1 bytes.`
     - HINT: make use of the `sizeof` operator
+3. Create a program which reads a lowercase character and returns the capital case version.
+    - Input: `a`
+    - Output: `A`